damian-ngau/capybara-studies/README.md

 # Capybara Studies

-A website featuring ambience sounds for work, studying and relaxation.
+A website featuring ambience sounds for work, study and relaxation.

 - Built using Vite and React TypeScript.